Harrakyass/harrakyass.github.io/README.md

 # Personal Portfolio

 This is my personal portfolio project, showcasing my skills, projects, and background as a web developer.
 It was built as the final project for the Codedex CSS course.
+It is still on developement and not yet mobile-friendly!!

 ## 🖥️ Preview
 ![Portfolio Screenshot](./page-screenshot2.png)